keithws/node-ssllabs/README.md

 ## Todo

+* add test for lost context in parallel scans
 * add option to specify an array of hosts to scan
-* check for lost context
 * add support for [access rate and rate limiting][4]
 * add test if `startNew` and `fromCache` options are both true
 * have the `scan` function emit events for polling progress